UKCloud/documentation/articles/azure/azs-sco.md

 ## Service reporting

-**Visibility.** You can use the Azure Stack portal to configure multiple views of your estate and monitor the health of your services in real time.
+**Visibility.** You can use the UKCloud Azure Stack portal to configure multiple views of your estate and monitor the health of your services in real time.
 This includes utilisation of individual components, alerts and recent operations.

 **Reporting.** We provide a monthly service report via the UKCloud Portal.
 This includes a summary of platform availability and a retrospective of the interactions with UKCloud support during the previous month.
 Maintenance notifications and Service Status reports are also delivered through the Portal and via the [UKCloud status page](https://status.ukcloud.com/).